-- Warnings to cease violating behavior;
+- Warnings to cease violating behavior.

-- Account suspension;
+- Account suspension.

-- Restrictions added to Reddit communities, such as Not Safe for Work (NSFW) tags or Quarantining;
+- Restrictions added to Reddit communities, such as Not Safe for Work (NSFW) tags or Quarantining.

-- Content deletion; and
+- Content deletion.

 - Community bans.

 Reddit's ad policy bans "deceptive, untrue, or misleading" advertisements.
 In addition, political advertisers must allow users to comment on their ads for at least 24 hours after posting and include clear "paid for by" disclaimers.
+Candidates or official representatives also must participate in an "Ask Me Anything" (AMA) session prior to placing ads.
 Reddit forbids political ads from outside of the United States and only accepts ads for campaigns and issues at the federal level.
 Ads that discourage voting or registering to vote are not allowed.